Itamarzimm/UnifiedImplicitAttnRepr/README.md

 <br>
 <br>

-This repository provides the official implementation for [A Unified Implicit Attention Formulation for Gated-Linear Recurrent Sequence](https://arxiv.org/abs/2405.16504).
+This repository provides the official implementation for [Explaining Modern Gated-Linear RNNs via A Unified Implicit Attention Formulation](https://arxiv.org/abs/2405.16504).

 The purpose of this repository is to provide tools for the explainability and interpretability of modern sub-quadratic architectures, based on implicit attention representation.